Introduction: Why API 598 Matters

 Critical Importance

-• For Inspectors: Provides enforceable test methodologies
+• For Inspectors: Provides test methods that can be enforced

 API 598 Testing Procedures: Step-by-Step Compliance